medialab/xan/docs/cmd/filter.md

     xan filter --help

 filter options:
     -f, --evaluate-file       Read evaluation expression from a file instead.
     -v, --invert-match        If set, will invert the evaluated value.
     -l, --limit <n>           Maximum number of rows to return.
 Useful to avoid downstream buffering some times (e.g. when searching for very few rows in a big file before piping to `view` or `flatten`).
-                               Does not work when parallelizing.
+    -B, --before-context <n>  Number of rows to keep before a matching one.
+    -A, --after-context <n>   Number of rows to keep after a matching one.
     -p, --parallel            Whether to use parallelization to speed up computations.
                               Will automatically select a suitable number of threads to use based on your number of cores.
 Use -t, --threads if you want to indicate the number of threads yourself.
     -t, --threads <threads>   Parellize computations using this many threads.
 Use -p, --parallel if you want the number of threads to be automatically chosen instead.

 Common options:
     -h, --help               Display this message